juju/juju/doc/high_availability.md

 replace the dead ones.
 If you kill more there is no way to recover as there are not enough voting machines.

- The EnsureAvailability API call will report what is going to be done after running it.
+ The EnsureAvailability API call will report will report the changes that it made to the model, which will shortly be reflected in reality
 ### The API

  There is an API server running on all State Machines, these talk to all